repology/libversion/doc/ALGORITHM.md

        * ```1.0 < 1.0patch1 = 1.0.0p1```

 3. To compare two versions, generate triples for both of them and compare as simple integer lists.
-If one of lists is shorder, it's padded with
+If one of lists is shorter, it's padded with
    ```{0, -1, -1}``` triple, which is an equivalent to ```0``` version
    component.
 Therefore, ```1``` is equal to ```1.0``` and ```1.0.0```.